heather7283/cclip/README.md

 - You can select MIME types you wish to accept
 - You can specify minimum size in bytes a clipboard entry must have to be saved
 - Duplicate entries won't be saved twice
-- Follows UNIX philosophy - communication via pipes, easily integrateble into scripts
+- Easily integrateble into scripts
-- Preserves clipboard content byte-to-byte (just as cliphist does)
+- Preserves clipboard content byte-to-byte (doesn't insert extra newlines, strip whitespace, etc)
 - Supports text, images, and any other MIME type, really
-- Blazingly fa.. oh nvm it's written in C
+- Blazingly fa.. oh nvm I can't say that, it's written in C

 ## Building
 > [!NOTE]